aws-samples/observability-driven-development/README.md

-# Operations Driven Development
+# Observability Driven Development

-Operations Driven Development elevates application and infrastructure observability to primary concerns in the development lifecycle.
+Observability Driven Development elevates application and infrastructure observability to primary concerns in the development lifecycle.
 Operational health, security, compliance and business impact are instrumented early in the life cycle to provide comprehensive observability before, during, and after application deployments.

-Operations Driven Development aligns with development models like Test Driven Development and Behavior Driven Development:
+Observability Driven Development aligns with development models like Test Driven Development and Behavior Driven Development:

 Application components can be stubbed out at the start of development; they do not need to be in their final forms.
 Observing infrastructure and deployment pipelines ensures environment differences and defects introduce during deployment are observable.